-However, it is a case of caveat emptor, or "buyer beware," as not all tours are really up to scratch, and some jaunting car tours or mumbling jarveys might leave you feeling somehow short-changed.
+However, it is a case of caveat emptor, or "buyer beware," as not all tours are really up to scratch.
+Some jaunting car tours or mumbling jarveys might leave you feeling somehow short-changed.

 What you will get, however, is a slice of Killarney tradition.
 Local coachmen have been taking tourists around the town since Victorian times, and not much has changed since then.
 The carts used are still light, open to the elements, and not necessarily comfortable.
 You will be provided with a blanket on cold and wet days, but the ride will still be jumpy, and (depending on the number and size of passengers in your party) might feel a bit cramped.
 Then again, all this can be tremendous fun.

-This is the one Killarney attraction you simply cannot miss.
+This is the one Killarney attraction you cannot miss.
 In a very literal sense, you can't miss them, as they are everywhere in Killarney—those guys with their flimsy horse-drawn carts, offering their services as a coachman-cum-tour guide.
-Quite often looking out at the world in general, and their prospects of earning a crust in particular, with a rather surly face, a stoic horse at his side... the jarveys tend to suddenly brighten up, acquire the proverbial glint in their Irish eyes, and become all eloquent.
-They have spotted an easy mark and it is spelled t-o-u-r-i-s-t.
+They often are looking out at the world in general, and their prospects of earning a crust in particular, with a rather surly face, and a stoic horse at his side.
+The jarveys tend to suddenly brighten up, acquire the proverbial glint in their Irish eyes, and become all eloquent.
+They have spotted an easy mark, and it is spelled t-o-u-r-i-s-t.

 You should shop for value, as the jaunting car tours offered by the jarveys are basically all the same.
 You will be carried in their vehicle to the local sights for an hour or two, stopping off for example at Muckross House for a look-see, then finally being dropped off where you started.
 In between all this, the driver will regale you with stories, anecdotes, and local knowledge, with a song thrown in at times, which can be great in moderately good weather (or a disaster).